Common Questions2022-06-29T19:29:59-07:00

 If this is a life-threatening emergency, call 911.

 If there is no immediate physical danger, but you still need emotional support and/or crisis intervention, call the Care Crisis Line at 988, 1-800-584-5578, or 425-258-4357 for 24/7 support.
+If you feel you need an immediate mental health assessment for your child, the Care Crisis Line is your point of contact.
+They will help you determine your next steps and resources.

 If you are searching for housing and services, Snohomish County has a centralized referral system for housing and support services.
 If you need help with housing, food, clothing, utilities, rent, childcare, healthcare, legal assistance, or any other basic need, a great place to start is by calling 211 for 24/7 support.
-They will advise you to what resources exist in the community and refer you to the appropriate organization.
+They will advise you on what resources exist in the community and refer you to the appropriate organization.